Actor Rick Moranis sucker-punched in head in New York City

-Video shows the moment the man sucker-punched a 67-year-old actor in the head.
+Video shows the moment the man sucker-punched the 67-year-old actor in the head.

 It happened Thursday at 7:24 a.m. on West 70th street near Central Park West on the Manhattan borough's Upper West Side.